Reconsider travel to Cambodia due to COVID-19. Read the entire Travel Advisory.

 Read the Department of State’s COVID-19 page before you plan any international travel.

-Cambodia has resumed most transportation options and business operations.
-Other improved conditions have been reported within Cambodia.
-Visit the Embassy's COVID-19 page for more information on COVID-19 in Cambodia.
+Visit the Embassy's COVID-19 page for more information on COVID-19 and related restrictions and conditions in Cambodia.

 Exercise increased caution in: